 Termination by Us without Cause or by the Named Executive Officer with Good Reason.
-If employment of Mr. Mahe is terminated by us without cause or by him with good reason, he is eligible to receive (less applicable withholding):
+If the employment of Mr. Mahe is terminated by us without cause or by him with good reason, he is eligible to receive (less applicable withholding):

-- An amount equal to his annual base salary multiplied by 1; - Mr. Mahe's annual incentive will be governed by the terms of the EXCEL Plan and applicable Administrative Guide or Award Notice; and - Continued vesting of his equity grants in accordance with the terms of such awards without regard to any continued employment condition.
+- An amount equal to his annual base salary: - Mr. Mahe's annual incentive will be governed by the terms of the EXCEL Plan and applicable Administrative Guide or Award Notice; and - Continued vesting of his equity grants in accordance with the terms of such awards.